oroinc/documentation/user_guide/import_export_functionality.rst

 Import and Export Functionality
 ===============================

-OroCRM's import and export functionality enables a simple way of working with multiple records in CSV format.
+OroCRM's import and export functionality is a simple way of working with multiple records in CSV format.

 If the functionality is enabled for an entity, :guilabel:`Export` and :guilabel:`Import` buttons are displayed in the top right corner of the grid.